 - 2 tablespoon olive oil or vegan butter (use soy-free/nut-free vegan butter to keep this recipe soy-free and nut-free)

 - 1 ½ tablespoon chickpea flour (aka garbanzo bean flour)

-- 1 cup unsweetened, plain oat milk - full fat, brought to room temperature or warmed but not hot or boiling (use regular or full fat variety, not light; I used Oatly brand; if necessary, ensure the brand you are using is certified GF)
+- 1 cup unsweetened, plain oat milk, brought to room temperature or warmed but not hot or boiling (use regular or full fat variety, not light; I used Oatly brand; if necessary ensure the brand you are using is certified GF if needed)

 - 3 tablespoon freshly squeezed lemon juice

 - ⅜ teaspoon turmeric

 - ¼ teaspoon fine sea salt or kosher salt, plus more to taste if desired

 - 1 pinch cayenne pepper

 - Heat olive oil or melt butter in a 2-qt. or 3-qt. saucepan over medium heat.

 - Once the oil is heated or butter is melted, whisk in the chickpea flour.
 Whisk constantly until smooth and lightly golden in color but not burned, about 1 minute to 1 minute 30 seconds.

 - Whisk in the milk, lemon juice, mustard, turmeric, salt and cayenne pepper.

 - Bring to a boil, whisking constantly.
 Once boiling, whisk for 30 seconds and then remove from heat.
 Sauce will continue to thicken as it sits off of the heat.
-Stir in black pepper to taste as well as more salt if desired.
+Stir in more salt to taste, if desired.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.